-- 4.5 Development in Strete will be expected to display good, sensitive design, in harmony with the locality and enhancing environmental and social standards.
-This means that designers must pay careful attention to the local context of new development, employ effective construction techniques and technology to deliver sustainable buildings, and ensure that development, in both its public and private areas, is inclusive and accessible for all. - 4.6 National standards for sustainable construction change over time.
-Development must at least meet current national standards and designs which strive to surpass the basic standards and deliver greater energy efficiency, achieve greater carbon reductions, further reduce use of non-renewable resources, or employ other innovative eco-friendly building techniques will be particularly welcomed. - 4.7 Measures should also be taken to avoid environmental damage, nuisance and disruption during the construction of new developments.
+- 4.4 Development in Strete will be expected to display good, sensitive design, in harmony with the locality and enhancing environmental and social standards.
+This means that designers must pay careful attention to the local context of new development, employ effective construction techniques and technology to deliver sustainable buildings, and ensure that development is designed to at least meet the latest access standards. - 4.5 National standards for sustainable construction change over time.
+Development must at least meet current national standards.
+Designs which strive to surpass the basic standards and deliver greater energy efficiency, achieve greater carbon reductions, further reduce use of non-renewable resources, or employ other innovative eco-friendly building techniques will be particularly welcomed. - 4.6 Measures should also be taken to avoid environmental damage, nuisance and disruption during the construction of new developments.

-POLICY SNP8: DESIGN AND CONSTRUCTION
+POLICY SNP7: DESIGN AND CONSTRUCTION